swarnendubiswas/dotemacs/extras/quotes.md

 - "Emacs is to man what maternity is to a woman.
 From a philosophical and doctrinal viewpoint, I do not believe in perpetual peace."

 - "Give me six hours to finish a task and I will spend the first four making sure I have tweaked my emacs config to handle the task."

+- "There are no bad Emacs configurations, only poor applications of them."